SAP-samples/cloud-extension-s4hana-business-process/mission/configure-oData-Service/README.md

       ![Status](./images/configure-oData-Service-15.png)
 19. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
+20. Go back and Switch to the User tab, select your technical user and click on User Comparison and click on full comparisons in the pop up

-20. Go to transaction /pfcg to open Role Maintenance.
+21. Go to transaction /pfcg to open Role Maintenance.
       > HINT: You can find a detailed explanation of the next steps in this [tutorial](https://pages.github.tools.sap/CPES/CPAppDevelopment-dev/S4HANA_event_setup_2020/)

-21. Enter Role as SAP_IWXBE_RT_XBE_ADM and Click on Change Icon.
+22. Enter Role as SAP_IWXBE_RT_XBE_ADM and Click on Change Icon.
-22. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
+23. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
-23. Click on the *generate icon*
+24. Click on the *generate icon*

    ![Generate Icon](./images/configure-oData-Service-16.png)

-24. Go back and Switch to the *User* tab, select your technical user and click on *User Comparison* and click on full comparisons in the pop up
+25. Go back and Switch to the *User* tab, select your technical user and click on *User Comparison* and click on full comparisons in the pop up
-25. Log off from the admin user system by entering the transaction '/nEX'
+26. Log off from the admin user system by entering the transaction '/nEX'
-26. Log on to the GUI using your newly created Technical User
+27. Log on to the GUI using your newly created Technical User